 Monitoring Lung Capacity Over Time

-Monitoring lung capacity over time can be an important tool for individuals with respiratory conditions or those who want to improve their lung health.
+Monitoring lung capacity over time can be a valuable tool for individuals with respiratory conditions or those seeking to enhance their lung health.

 By tracking changes in lung capacity, individuals can identify potential issues early on and make necessary adjustments to their lifestyle or treatment plan.